 Esther Wiskerke, Founding Director

-Esther has over 14 years experience in managing a dementia service that specialises in meeting non-pharmaceutically the needs of people who experience complex Behavioural Psychological Symptoms.
+Esther has over 15 years experience in managing a dementia service that specialises in meeting non-pharmaceutically the needs of people who experience complex Behavioural Psychological Symptoms.
 She has a MSc in Advanced Care in Dementia and her care home related research was published.
 Since, she is a care home and corporate trainer in varied topics and is a member of the international Think Tank on Dementia, Sexuality and Human Rights.
+Esther is a Mindfulness facilitator and a visiting Fellow of the London Metropolitan University within the School of Social Sciences & Professions.
 Driven by her unconventional walk of life and extensive professional experience, once night, she decided to make a change ...
 Symbiosia was born.

 Henry Trumpington, Director